 MS and PhD students should consult with their advisor regarding the courses to take for each semester.
-MME students will choose courses from the required MME course set.
+MME students will choose courses from the required MME course set and consult with the MME advisor regarding electives.
 For a list of suggested technical courses per research area, please see the Graduate Administrator.